RocketSurgery/HyperText/README.md

 The engine must be initialized with a configuration before it can be used.
 This must be done by calling `HyperText.init(configuration)`, with `configuration` being an object with the following properties:

-* `baseUrl` - the base url for your story files.
+* `baseUrl` - the base url in which the engine will look for your story files.
 This is an optional attribute.
-* `variables` - an object containing any additional variables you would like to reference in your macros.
-* `start` - the url for the file containing the 'Start' scene.
-This scene will be loaded synchronously and will be available for display while the other resources are loaded.
+* `context` - the default context object.
 * `files` - an array containing the urls for your story files.
 The engine will load the files and parse the scenes.
-* `linkHandling` - either `"automatic"` or `"manual"`.
-Automatic handling requires that you provide a value for `display`, and the engine will automatically follow links and change what text is displayed, a la Twine.
-If no value is provided, the engine will default to manual handling, and will require a link handler.
-* `linkHandler` - if you are manually handling links, you must provide the function which will be called when a link is clicked.
-* `display` - the DOM object you want to use as the wrapper for you game's output.
-This is used primarily for allowing the engine to automatically display your scenes.
+* `macros` - a list of macros to be used in parsing text.

 All properties are required unless specified otherwise.